frei480/knowledge-base/io.md

 encoding : str, default `None`

 : Encoding to use for UTF when reading/writing (e.g. `'utf-8'`).
 [List
     of Python standard
     encodings](https://docs.python.org/3/library/codecs.html#standard-encodings).

 dialect : str or `python:csv.Dialect`{.interpreted-text role="class"} instance, default `None`

 : If provided, this parameter will override values (default or not)
     for the following parameters: `delimiter`, `doublequote`,
     `escapechar`, `skipinitialspace`, `quotechar`, and `quoting`.
 If it is necessary to override values, a ParserWarning will be issued.
 See `python:csv.Dialect`{.interpreted-text role="class"} documentation
     for more details.

-#### Error handling
+#### Error Handling

 on_bad_lines : {{\'error\', \'warn\', \'skip\'}}, default \'error\'

 : Specifies what to do upon encountering a bad line (a line with too
     many fields).
 Allowed values are :

     -   \'error\', raise an ParserError when a bad line is encountered.